Syringa: Description

 Lilacs are small trees, ranging in size from 2 to 10 m tall, with stems up to 20 to 30 cm diameter.
-The leaves are opposite (occasionally in whorls of three) in arrangement, and their shape is simple and heart-shaped to broad lanceolate in most species, but pinnate in a few species (e.g. S. protolaciniata, S. pinnatifolia).
+The leaves are opposite (occasionally in whorls of three) in arrangement, and their shape is simple and heart-shaped to broad lanceolate in most species, but pinnate in a few species (e.g. S. protolaciniata and S. pinnatifolia).